 A tissue flap involves moving a section of skin, fat, and muscle from one area of the body to another.
 The section of tissue may be taken from areas such as the abdomen or upper back.
 Tissue moved from the abdomen (e.g., TRAM flap) usually does not require an implant to aid in breast shape while tissue moved from the upper back (e.g., latissimus dorsi flap) usually requires an implant.

 The tissue expander is a balloon-like implant device that is inserted unfilled at the time of surgery.
 Over time during office visits, sterile saline fluid is added and the tissues over the expander begin to stretch in a manner which is similar to the gradual expansion of a woman’s abdomen during pregnancy.
 The tissue expander creates a new breast-shaped pocket for a breast implant.
-Tissue expansion typically takes 3 to 6 months.
+Tissue expansion typically takes three to six months.
 After the expansion period is concluded, the tissue expander is removed and a silicone or saline implant is placed.

 During the reconstruction process, nipple reconstruction is usually performed as a separate procedure after the initial surgery is complete.
 There are several options to consider; for example, nipple tattooing is a popular option today that looks real and natural.

 In addition, whether or not breast implants are used, patients usually undergo additional surgeries on the opposite breast to improve symmetry and appearance.
-A breast lift, breast augmentation or breast reduction may be recommended to match the reconstructed breast (symmetry procedure).
-These procedures would be done so that the contralateral or opposite breast matches as closely as possible the shape and the size of the newly reconstructed breast.
+A breast lift, breast augmentation, or breast reduction may be recommended to match the reconstructed breast (symmetry procedure).
+These procedures would be done so that the contralateral or opposite breast matches as closely as possible to the shape and the size of the newly reconstructed breast.

 Reclaim Your Breasts Today